daily-demos/daily-samples-js/samples/client-sdk/knocking/README.md

 ---

 Once you join, you will see your video and a waiting room list.
 Guests that have knocked to join your call will show in the list.
-If there are guests awaiting, you can press the "Allow access" or "Deny guest access" buttons to let them in or reject them.
+If there are guests awaiting admittance, you can press the "Allow access" or "Deny guest access" buttons to let them in or reject them.

 ### Join as a guest